How to Apply to the MODA Program

 NOTE: If you have problems with the online application portal please contact GSAS Admission for assistance.

-Applicants will be notified of the results of their application in mid to late March.
+All applicants will be notified by the Graduate School of Arts and Sciences of the results of their application in mid- to late March.